ibm-cloud-docs/pattern-network-vrf-only/overview.md

 # Overview
 {: #Overview-id}

- this test

 This is a hybrid cloud disaster recovery network solution for enterprise workloads in regions with data residency requirements.
 The objective of this pattern is to:

 - Illustrate network connectivity to {{site.data.keyword.powerSysShort}} workspace and classic infrastructure resources.
 - Provide an {{site.data.keyword.IBM_notm}} solution design for the network elements that are required for DR scenarios where either the primary or DR site is a classic data venter where VPC is not available.